NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-05-Are there two sets of Ten Commandments.md

 9. The “first of the firstfruits” of the land are to be brought before God.
 10. Do not boil a baby goat in its mother’s milk.

-First of all you can see already that something is not right here, since number 8 is actually two different commands.
-Actually if you have a good look at the text and list all the commandments you get:
+First of all you can see already that something is not right here.
+The first one is actually three commandments.
+Number 8 is actually two diffeeent commands.
+Actually if you have a good look at the text you can find no less than 16 commandments:

 1. Do not make a covenant with the inhabitants of the promised land.
 2. Pull down the altars of the pagans.